-Women Riders Reach Record Numbers
+Women Riders Reach Record Numbers in 2018

 Photo Courtesy of Sena

 Clint Lawrence, founder of Motorcycle Shippers.
 Helping give riders more freedom to enjoy the bikes they love. [email protected]

 Generation Y women motorcycle riders are leading the growth

 In an industry long plagued by dwindling rider numbers and a lack of enthusiasm from Millennials, there’s one undeniable bright spot in the world of motorcycle adoption trends: women are embracing the ride in record numbers.

 According to a new report from the Motorcycle Industry Council (MIC), 19% of motorcycle owners across the U.S. are now women.
 That’s a major finding in and of itself, but the good news doesn’t stop there.
 The study, which polled roughly 2,500 adults nationwide, found that among Gen X, 22% of motorcycle owners were women, and for Gen Y, women made up 26%.

 To illustrate the rapid rise of women riders, consider this: Just four short years ago, the overall share of women riders was just 14%.
 A decade ago, they made up just 1 in 10 motorcycle owners.
 With that number now sitting at 19% overall—and even higher among younger generations—the MIC’s latest report gives the motorcycle industry a lot to celebrate this holiday season.